leke-osez/itext/README.md

 # Trickle - The Social media app
-FKA itext because it was originally intended to be just a chat app but i blew it out of proportion, I'm sorry Side gist - The name trickle was birthed by my kid sis which represents a drop of water so the whole app plays on the name.
+FKA itext because it was originally intended to be just a chat app but i blew it out of proportion, I'm sorry <br>
+Side gist - The name trickle was birthed by my kid sis which represents a drop of water so the whole app plays on the name.

 ## DESCRIPTION